Classroom Reveal and Some FREEBIES!

 Now this wall is the focal point of my reading center.
 The whole area is very open and relaxed.

 These letters are all from Hobby Lobby.
-I Mod Podged scrapbook paper to the READ letters, painted the IMAGINE letters white, and the THINK letters are tin.
+There is Mod Podge and scrapbook paper on the READ letters, just some white paint on the IMAGINE letters, and the THINK letters are tin.

 I wanted the reading center area to be as open as possible but still defined, so I got this purple runner from Overstock.